hmcts/ccd-case-ui-toolkit/README.md

 ```

-You can also have a quick look at an example usage of the UI Toolkit demo project by (after both folders had `yarn install` ran on them):
+You can also have a quick look at an example usage of the UI Toolkit demo project (after both folders had `yarn install` ran on them) by:
 ```bash
 # build UI Toolkit
 yarn build:esm